 Students who were enrolled in college 10 or more years ago may seek admission to UNT without consideration of that academic work.
 Request this before acceptance.

 To help match you to the right classes, you’ll take the Texas Higher Education Assessment.
 The test is only used for academic advising, not for admission decisions.
 We also will accept scores on the ASSET, COMPASS or ACCUPLACER tests.
 You may qualify for an exemption.
-Call 940-565-4403 or visit the START Office's site.
+Call 940-565-4403 or visit the Learning Center's TSI site.

 Required hours at UNT